 The Code Enforcement Officer is responsible for the enforcement of all town ordinances, which include but are not limited to: Public Health & Safety, Building & Construction, and Zoning.
-Code Enforcement has a very good professional relationship with the Police Department, Fire Department, Park Department, Waste Water and Public Works.
-It is their responsibility to issue citations for violators and keep files on all businesses and properties in town.
-The Officer believes in being pro-active in enforcement by attempting to find and stop problems before they get out of control.
+The officers responsibility is to issue citations for violators and keep files on all businesses and properties in town.
+The Officer believes in being proactive in enforcement by attempting to find and stop problems before they get out of control.
 The Code Enforcement department also enforces sign violations and vehicles parked for sale on non-licensed property.
 Code Enforcement does not handle animal complaints.
 Those matters are handled through Animal Control Officers at the Schererville Police Department.

 The goal of our Code Enforcement Officer is to make sure that Schererville stays the beautiful town that it is.
 By enforcing codes and ordinances around town, Schererville will be able to stay clean, orderly, and pristine.
-Our Code Enforcement Officer wants to reinforce the idea that he is here to help.
+Our Code Enforcement Officer wants to reinforce the idea that they are here to help.

-If you have any questions about Town Ordinances, concerns, or complaints, please contact Code Enforcement Officer at (219)322-2211 ext.
+If you have any questions about Town Ordinances, concerns, or complaints, please contact Code Enforcement Officer Sam DeCero at (219)322-2211 ext.
 1306 or send an email to sdecero@Schererville.org.

 The Code Enforcement Officer wishes to highlight several specific Town Ordinances that have been found to have the highest number of violations in the Town.

 They are as follows:

 - Ordinance #1031: Anyone operating a business in a storefront or from home must obtain a license.